xetus-oss/salt-testbed/docs/common-tasks.md

 ## Working on formulas

-Place the formula under `salt/formulas`, then add the directory to the `file_roots` directive in `config/master/master`.
-For example, if adding 'myservice-formula' the config/master/master would contain:
+Place the formula under `salt/formulas`, then add the directory to the `file_roots` directive in the master's 'master.d' configuration directory.
+For example, if adding 'myservice-formula', the config/master/master.d/file_roots.conf would contain:

 ```
 file_roots: